dlarocque/algorithm-visualizer/README.md

 *You must have a JDK installed on your system [Download JDK](https://www.oracle.com/java/technologies/javase-downloads.html)*

+*Have Apache Maven version 3.6.3 or later installed on your computer*

 *Having 1080p resolution is recommended, but lower and higher resolutions are accepted.*

 -----------------------------------------------